 PART ONE—Health Care Agent.
 This part allows you to choose someone to make health care decisions for you when you cannot (or do not want to) make health care decisions for yourself.
 The person you choose is called a health care agent.
 You may also have your health care agent make decisions for you after your death with respect to an autopsy, organ donation, body donation, and final disposition of your body.
 You should talk to your health care agent about this important role.

 PART TWO—Treatment Preferences.
 This part allows you to state your treatment preferences if you have a terminal condition or if you are in a state of permanent unconsciousness.

 PART TWO will become effective only if you are unable to communicate your treatment preferences.
 Reasonable and appropriate efforts will be made to communicate with you about your treatment preferences before PART TWO becomes effective.
 You should talk to your family and others close to you about your treatment preferences.

 PART THREE—Guardianship.
 This part allows you to nominate a person to be your guardian should one ever be needed.

 PART FOUR—Effectiveness and Signatures.
 This part requires your signature and the signatures of two witnesses.
 You must complete PART FOUR if you have filled out any other part of this form.

 EMORY DECATUR HOSPITAL will provide you with copies of this document and assistance in completing the forms, if you wish.

 You can also obtain get these documents on the hospital’s internet site (www.dekalbmedical.org) or from your physician's office and we encourage you to talk with your doctor about your wishes for end of life care.
 It is also advisable to give your doctor a copy of the Advance Directive when you have completed one of the forms.

-If you are currently a patient at DeKalb Medical, please contact the Case Management Department at 404.501.5669 and ask for a visit from the social worker assigned to your room.
+If you are currently a patient at Emory Decatur Hospital, please contact the Case Management Department at 404.501.5669 and ask for a visit from the social worker assigned to your room.